MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

 Due to the use of unsupported APIs, `Microsoft.PowerShell.LocalAccounts` has been removed from PowerShell Core until a better solution is found.

+### `*-Computer` cmdlets

+Due to the use of unsupported APIs, the following cmdlets been removed from PowerShell Core until a better solution is found.

+- Add-Computer
+- Checkpoint-Computer
+- Remove-Computer
+- Restore-Computer

 ### `*-Counter` cmdlets

 Due to the use of unsupported APIs, the `*-Counter` has been removed from PowerShell Core until a